Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Methods

 \subsubsection{Validated Data Collection}

-The EHR data were extracted by the Wake Forest Clinical and Translational Science Institute and securely received by the analytical team.
-In preparation for validation, the analytical team transformed the data from the original wide format (with one row per patient encounter and columns for different variables) to a long format (with one row per patient encounter per variable).
-This transformation streamlined the data structure for the auditors, with only one value to validate per row (Figure~\ref{ex-transform-data}).
+In preparation, the extracted EHR data were transformed from a wide (one row per patient encounter) to a long format (one row per patient encounter per variable).
+This transformation streamlined the data structure for auditors, with one value per row to review (Supplemental Figure~S2).